-Networking continues to be one of the best ways to find a job.
+Networking is one of the best ways to find a job.
 Many companies promote referral hiring, your resume has a better chance of being seen by the hiring manager, and you could gain access to job openings that haven’t been posted yet.
 So hit up your connections in your target area to learn about job opportunities at their companies.
 You may just be the candidate they’re looking for.
 Not to mention, as residents of your future city, they can give you tips on where to live, what to do, and what to expect of your community.

 Mention Your Relocation

 Be clear in your resume and cover letter that you are planning to relocate, or to include your availability for relocation.
 If you include an Objective section in your resume, include your relocation information here, as well as at the beginning of your cover letter.
 If you’re targeting a specific area, say something like, “Looking to move to San Francisco, CA” or if you’re open to relocating anywhere, mention “Open to relocating nationwide.”
 If you have firm plans to move, include when you will be relocating as well.
 Try to give employers as much information as possible to increase your chances of success.

 You need to include your current contact information (including your address) in your cover letter and resume when applying for a job so the employer can reach you.
 While it may be tempting to include a friend or family member’s address or make up an address in the area you’d like to work, you should avoid it.
 A recruiter may question why your current job (or last job if it is very recent) is so far away or why you’re unable to come in for an interview right away, and you’ll have to awkwardly explain that you don’t actually live at the address you listed.
 It’s best to be honest and list your current address, but include next to it “Looking to relocate to XYZ city.”

 Cover Your Relocation Expenses